parrt/msds501/notes/computation.md

 &nbsp;&nbsp;&nbsp;&nbsp;*operation 2*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;...

-As will see next in [Common lower-level programming patterns](combinations.md), we often have to embed one of these patterns within another pattern to get the desired result.
+As we'll see next in [Common lower-level programming patterns](combinations.md), we often have to embed one of these patterns within another pattern to get the desired result.